mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

   location: London, England, UK
 ```

-I have picked the smallest possible linode (Nanode 1GB) that would suffice to be
+I have picked the smallest possible linode (Nanode 1GB) that would suffice to
-able to manage several network devices.
+manage several network devices.

 Executing: ``salt-cloud -p linode_minion1 server1`` would bring up the new VM.
 When executing the command from the Salt Master, the key of ``server1`` will